 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Halifax air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Chilliwack is currently 26.6 times the WHO annual air quality guideline value

 Good 5 US AQI